fmartinmonier/artefact_mapping/README.md

     2. rqt_image_view
     3. The terminal window with the rosbag running
 5. Click on the terminal window.
 Press the space bar to launch the rosbag
 6. Many false positives are to be expected in the detections.
 When a true positive occurs, highlight it in the csv file.
 Make sure the timestamp corresponds to the timestamp shown on the terminal where the rosbag is played.
-If things are going to quickly to appropriatly highlight the true positives, feel free to pause the rosbag playing by <strong>pressing the space bar<strong/>
+If things are going to quickly to appropriatly highlight the true positives, feel free to pause the rosbag playing by **pressing the space bar**
 7. Once the rosbag fully played, delete all non highlighted detections.
 Handover this *csv file to the judges.